UPDATE: For the year 2020, Medicaid plans will follow the same requirements and application methods.

 The website will walk you through every step.
 Once you submit your application, it will be reviewed electronically.
 Whether you qualify for Medicaid or not, you should receive a letter or phone call letting you know the status of your case.
 To learn more about the application process for Medicaid, download our comprehensive guide.

 How to Apply for Medicaid in Connecticut by Phone

-Submit a Medicaid Application Form in Connecticut by Mail
+How to Submit a Medicaid application Form in Connecticut by Mail

 Where to Apply for Medicaid in Connecticut in Person

-If you do not know how to apply for Medicaid, you may visit a local DSS field office in person.
-They will help you fill out your Medicaid application properly.
-However, you must be ready with the information necessary to apply for Medicaid in Connecticut when you visit the county office.
-You will need the names, birth dates and Social Security Numbers of any family members who live with you.
-If you have a job, bring a recent pay statement or W-2 form to verify your income.
-Also, when submitting an application for Medicaid, bring your insurance information with you, if applicable.
+Moreover, when submitting an application for Medicaid, bring your insurance information with you (if applicable).
 If you have a disability, bring evidence of the disability to qualify for additional benefits.
-If you do not have all of this information available, the state may still process your CT Medicaid application form, but you will have to wait longer to receive any benefits you qualify for.
+It is important to note that if you do not have all of this information available, the state may still process your CT Medicaid application form, but you will have to wait longer to receive any benefits.

 Many of Connecticut’s most vulnerable citizens have access to the medical care they need because of Medicaid.
 If someone you care about is living without health insurance, use your knowledge about how to apply for CT Medicaid to assist with his or her application process.
 Download our in-depth guide to learn more about how to apply for Medicaid.